sanderevers/sanderevers.github.io/_drafts/findingsets.md

 The second optimization step is to exploit the fact that each combination of two cards `(card0,card1)` forms a set with _one unique other card_.
-This `card2` can be constructed by setting `card2.attrs[i] = (-card0.attrs[i]-card1.attrs[i])%3` for all `i`, as implemented in `Card.thirdcard_simple()`[[code]](#file-findingsets-py-L89).
+This `card2` can be constructed by setting `card2.attrs[i] = (-card0.attrs[i]-card1.attrs[i])%3` for all `i`, as implemented in `Card.thirdcard_simple()`[[code]](#file-findingsets-py-L87).

 There are faster ways for checking whether this card is on the table than by looping over the remaining cards.
-In `Table.findsets_simple()`[[code]](#file-findingsets-py-L31), I put all the table cards in a dictionary `have`;
+In `Table.findsets_simple()`[[code]](#file-findingsets-py-L31), I put all the table cards in a set (and by set I mean the Python data structure here) called `have`;
-a dictionary lookup is performed using the card's hash value instead of looping over the dictionary items.
-In addition, we need to check whether the third card is behind the other two cards in table order, otherwise sets are doubly counted---to be able to do this, the dictionary maps each card to its position on the table.
+set membership can be checked faster than looping over all items.
+I replaced the outer `ci` loop with the membership check, and by only inserting a card in the set _after_ it has been processed by the `cj` loop, I guarantee that only cards are found that come before `cj` and `ck` in table order.

+> An earlier version of the algorithm added all table cards before the double loop.
+It also remembered their
+> position, so it could check whether a found set was in the correct table order.

 In the final optimization, I represent the 4 attributes in one integer, with 2 bits per attribute: